 Those interested in Asia-related modern history, political science, commerce, economics, geography, fine arts, anthropology or sociology, should apply to the department concerned.

 Please be advised that late applications are not accepted and the program does not offer January or May admissions.

 Candidacy in the M.A. program may be terminated if the degree is not awarded within a period of five years from initial registration.
 Program extension or on-leave status is possible only in certain exceptional circumstances.

 Students’ progress will be reviewed during spring term of each year.
 A candidate may be required to withdraw if progress has not been satisfactory.

-A graduate student’s registration for a second term in a degree program will be blocked until all conditions for admission to that program have been met.
+A graduate student’s registration for a second term in a degree program will be blocked until all conditions for admissions to that program have been met.

 In the MA Asian Studies program we offer multiple research activities related to Asia.
 Through collaborative projects, lectures, workshops and professional development opportunities, our students are able to pursue their interests and make connections with scholars around the world.